Scottish Ambulance Service: Medic One

 Medic One is a charity team formed in 1980 which deploys from the emergency department in Edinburgh.
-In 1998 a charitable trust was set up, aligned to the Medic One team, to facilitate learning and development of Edinburgh hosptital staff.
+In 1998 a charitable trust was set up, aligned to the Medic One team, to facilitate learning and development of Edinburgh hospital staff.
 It has a fast response car, but relies on the Scottish Ambulance Service sending a driver to the hospital in order to attend 999 calls.
 The usual composition of the team is an emergency medicine consultant with a middle grade doctor, with one or two emergency nurses.
 They attend around three patients a month.
+In 2020 Medic One declared their intention to cease operations and it was noted that their training and governance was unlikely to meet current standards.

+Scotland's Charity Air Ambulance (SCAA)

+The Scottish charity air ambulance is a Scottish charity which since 2013 has worked to provide additional air ambulance resources to support the work of the ambulance service.
+They transport around 1 patient a day.
+The helicopter is crewed by 1 or 2 paramedics and a pilot.

 Tayside Trauma Team

 The Tayside Trauma Team is an enhanced care team working out of Ninewells Hospital, Dundee.
 They attend around six patients a month.
-The team is made up of staff from the Emergency department.
+The team is made up of staff from the Emergency department, however they have no team capability to drive on blue lights, so need to be given a lift from another agency.
 This results in a variable mobilisation time: average time from 999 call to the team leaving the hospital is 25 minutes, with a range of 6 minutes to 1 hour 40 minutes.
+In 2020 the Tayside trauma team stated they would soon cease to operate and it was noted that their governance and training could be deemed inadequate by current standards.